Some days, I feel more alive than others.

-Well, there is indeed a shore in this extended metaphor of depression and faith.
+There is indeed a shore in this extended metaphor of depression and faith.
 I see people on it all around me, I think, every day.
 Or are they really?
-Or do they play, like I do in the water, saving face and numbing pangs with busyness or drugs or sex or danger still or internet?
-Well, to speak of me, and if I have been on the shore, it was not for long nor recent.
-Even though, since sweet 16, I’ve known a shore exists for me, and his name is Jesus.
+Or do they play?
+Like I do, in the water, saving face and numbing pangs with busyness or drugs or sex or danger still or internet?
+To speak of myself alone, and if I have been on “the shore”, it was not for long nor recent.
+Even though since sweet 16, I’ve known a shore exists for me, and his name is Jesus.

-One day, I will walk hand in hand with Him, feet on solid ground, He tells me.
+My Lord tells me that One day, I will walk hand in hand with Him, feet on solid ground.
 I look forward to it, even if that day won’t come till I die.
 He tells me I can know that now however, right now, alive, if I only turn my legs to walking for all my swimming in bursts of desperation.

 But I don’t know what life would be like out of water, Jesus!!
 If do, I don’t remember–

 Must I walk the Earth alone?
 Dear God– do I… PREFER the waters as my home?!

 Does this mean I CHOOSE to storm this ebb and flow….?

 Will joy, deep rushing joy of soul, never be my own??

 And the waters become choppy, and I beat the currents as the waves, they rise.
 And I am afraid again that this state, depression, could be my demise.
 And I wonder, loud and hot behind my eyes, ‘[How long] can I bear it this time?‘